kryptokrauts/kk-website/src/data/log/2020-01-24-brave-and-basic-attention-token.md

 1. **Users**
    - as a user you just browse your favorite websites and from time to time get an advertisement displayed in form of a browser notification
    - for "paying attention" to the advertisement you get rewarded in BAT
-   - you can enable auto-contributions to support your favorite websites
+   - you can enable auto-contributions to support websites you visit most frequently
-   - you can tip other users (e.g. on Twitter or Github) directly if you like their content
+   - you can tip your favorite content producers directly through different channels (Website, Twitter, GitHub, Twitch, ...)

 1. **Publishers**
    - as a publisher you can get verified by Brave and add different channels (e.g. website, youtube, twitter, twitch) where your consumers can send tips in form of BAT to